Manav-User/3D-City/README.md

-It is virutal represetation of city buildings.
+It is virtual representation of city buildings.